BloomTech-Labs/human-rights-first-ds-c/README.md

 🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
 This is intended to be a guideline, feel free to add your own flare to it.

-🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be completed by.
-Make sure to delete the numbers by the end of Labs.

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

 # 1️⃣ Human Rights First Police Use of Force Map

 1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).